src-d/lookout/docs/architecture.md

 An analyzer is a gRPC service that will be called by the [Server](#server) to perform the smart code analysis, and it will return a set of `Comments` as the result of the analysis.

-They are not part of **Lookout** repository so they can be developed by third parties.
+They are not part of **source{d} Lookout** repository so they can be developed by third parties.

-Lookout Server will call all the registered Analyzers to produce comments for the opened Pull Request in the watched repositories.
-To register new Analyzers in the configuration file, lookout will need to be restarted.
+source{d} Lookout Server will call all the registered Analyzers to produce comments for the opened Pull Request in the watched repositories.
+To register new Analyzers in the configuration file, `lookoutd` will need to be restarted.